top of page

 Coastal view of Balat, featuring the Church of Saint Stephen (Source: www.eskiistanbul.net/tag/balat/)

 The later Greek-derived name hints at the long-existing Greek population in the neighborhood, despite it not being in the majority.
-In fact, Balat was the center of the Jewish community in Istanbul starting in the fifteenth century, when Shepardic Jews fled from the Spanish Inquisition and were settled in the area by Sultan Bayezid II.
+In fact, Balat was the center of the Jewish community in Istanbul starting in the fifteenth century, when Sephardic Jews fled from the Spanish Inquisition and were settled in the area by Sultan Bayezid II.
 Since then, Balat has become colloquially known as the “Jewish Quarter” of Istanbul.
-This title should not mislead; there was also a notable Armenian, Bulgarian, and Greek presence in the neighborhood, with the Church of Saint Mary the Consoler (Παναγία Παραμυθία, Panagia Paramythia) once housing the Patriarchate of Constantinople from 1587 to 1597.
+This title should not mislead; there was also a notable Armenian, Bulgarian, and Greek presence in the neighborhood, with the Church of Saint Mary the Consoler (Παναγία Παραμυθία, Panagia Paramythia, also known as Vlahsaray) once housing the Patriarchate of Constantinople from 1587 to 1597.
 Thus, Balat has long been treated as a hub of multiculturalism in the city, although there is a predominantly Muslim population today.

 Townhouses in Balat (Source: "Fener, Balat, Ayvansaray" by Ahmet Özbilge)